CiscoTestAutomation/genieparser/changelog/undistributed.rst

         * Modified schema and parser class
     * Updated ShowAccessLists:
         * Modified regex to parse more outputs
+    * Updated ShowUsers:
+        * Changed regex to support various outputs.
+    * Updated ShowProcessesCpuHistory
+        * Fixed warnings for python3.8
+    * Updated ShowUsers
+        * Fixed warnings for python3.8

 * IOSXR
     * Updated ShowRouteIpv4:
         * Changed regex to support some VRF values such as 'L:111'
+    * Updated ShowRouteIpv4:
+        * Changed regex to support some VRF values such as 'L:111'
     * Updated ShowLacp
         * Change in order to parse show lacp {interface}.
     * Updated ShowBundle
         * Change in order to parse show bundle {interface} reasons

-* DNAC
-    * Updated Interface for:
-        * Supporting hostname in the schema

-* NXOS
-    * Updated ShowVpc:
-        * Supporting parser for vpc+ outputs

-* IOS
-    * Updated ShowVersion for:
-        * Optional key issue for ios/cat6k platform
     * Updating symbolic link to platform specific unittests
-    * Updated ShowAccessLists
-	    * Updated for the case of empty ttl_groups
-		* Updated for udp ACL with incremented counter
+    * Updated ShowRouteIpv4
-		* Added support for access-lists with object-group references
+        * Added and updated regex
-    * Updated ShowInventory
-        * Updated for various outputs

-* IOSXE
-    * Updating symbolic link to platform specific unittests

-* IOSXR
+        * Added unittest
-    * Updating symbolic link to platform specific unittests
     * Updated and removed regex to accommodate outputs
     * Added new unittest
     * Updated and added regex to accommodate more outputs